✔ No account fees or minimums ✔ Up to 4.20% APY

 11. You Can Make Your Money Crisp by Ironing It

 Ready for a surprising money fact that involves a little bit of fabric know-how?
 If you’ve got a creased, crumpled, or wrinkled dollar bill, you can make it look new by pressing it with your iron.
 As mentioned earlier, U.S. dollars are 75% cotton and 25% linen, so it’s actually fabric.
 To iron the money, dampen the dollar bill slightly with a spritz bottle, sprinkle water by hand, or use the spray function on the iron itself.
 Set the iron to a low heat, put a towel under the bill and another on top of it, then iron the money in a circular motion.
 Set aside to air dry.
 Presto!
-You should have a nice flattened bill.
+You should have a nice flattened bill, ready to stick in a gift card or slide into an ATM en route to your savings account.

 12. The Oldest Currency Still in Use Is the British Pound